 Borrowers should know that deferments and tenure extensions have the effect of increasing your total interest costs, so you should avail yourself to this option if you need to – and only for as long as you need to.

-[Update] Additionally, as announced by MAS on 5 October, borrowers may apply to their respective bank or finance company to make reduced instalment payments pegged at 60% of their monthly instalment, for a period of up to 9 months.
+As announced by MAS on 5 October, borrowers may apply to their respective bank or finance company to make reduced instalment payments pegged at 60% of their monthly instalment, for a period of up to 9 months.
 For most case, the 60% reduced monthly instalment will cover interest and partial principal payments.
 This will ease individuals’ cashflow, while still allowing borrowers to pay down their principal amount.

 #2 Converting Personal Unsecured Credit Balances Into A Term Loan With Lower Interest